fersandev/majestic-testing-tool/README.md

 ### For monitoring module
 In the dashboard create a new unit monitor, this process throws a monitoring code for php or javascript that you need to include in your code functionalities that you want to monitor.

+## Use in Laravel
+If you are in Laravel framework please fallow the next steps:

+- Change the package directory from [HOST]/vendor/fersandev/majestic-testing-tool/ to [HOST]public/vendor/fersandev/majestic-testing-tool/